Africa is wired into Clinton Friedman’s creative brain.

-Clinton Friedman started making images in 1997 as a visual arts student in the port city of Durban, South Africa.
-In 2003 he started a photographic journey that would culminate in his monograph Subtraction (2007).
+His first solo photographic exhibition in 2003 - the antique, intricate botanical print revisited, re-imagined, re-born, with an impact that reverberated locally and internationally.
 This collection of botanical images was a statement of intent that would come to define his aesthetic style: the ability to explore the intersection of seemingly contradictory elements.
-His work is a celebration of imperfection, expressed through a keenly refined point of view.
-Both inspired by the human touch of craft like wabi sabi and informed by the classical beauty of a modernist aesthetic.
+His work is a celebration of our natural world, expressed through a keenly refined point of view.
+Informed by the imperfection found in nature and the classical beauty of a modernist aesthetic.